Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KHMpvF2OS08.md

 ### Transcript

-> will there be a satisfactory soundtrack vinyl disc i don't know that would be cool i would i would love to see that um but uh yeah i don't know you know maybe we should release the soundtrack at all if anything
+> will there be a satisfactory soundtrack vinyl disc i don't know that would be cool i would i would love to see that, but, yeah i don't know you know maybe we should release the soundtrack at all if anything